-cockpit doors.
+The FAA required operators of more than 6,000 planes to install hardened cockpit doors by 9 April 2003 in order to protect cockpits from intrusion and small-arms fire or fragmentation devices.
+The FAA also required foreign airlines serving the United States to harden their cockpit doors.
 The FAA mandated that 'The doors will be designed to resist intrusion by a person who attempts to enter using physical force.
 This includes the door, its means of attachment to the surrounding structure, and the attachment structure to the bulkhead'.
-It also requires that the cockpit doors remain locked and cockpit access controlled.
-24 The purchase and installation cost of each hardened cockpit door is typically \$30,000 to \$50,000.
-The total cost to airlines is estimated as \$300-\$500 million over a 10-year period, including the cost of increased fuel consumption due to the heavier doors.
-25 This cost will decrease over time as door installation costs for new aircraft will be less than for existing aircraft.
-While the effectiveness of these doors in restricting cockpit access to a determined hijacker may be questioned 26, there is little doubt that hardened cockpit doors will deter and delay a hijackers attempt to enter the cockpit.
+It also requires that the cockpit doors remain locked and cockpit access controlled (FAA 2002).
+The purchase and installation cost of each hardened cockpit door is typically \$30,000 to \$50,000.
+The total cost to airlines is estimated as \$300-\$500 million over a 10-year period, including the cost of increased fuel consumption due to the heavier doors (FAA 2003).
+This cost will decrease over time as door installation costs for new aircraft will be less than for existing aircraft.
+While the effectiveness of these doors in restricting cockpit access to a determined hijacker may be questioned (Lott 2004), there is little doubt that hardened cockpit doors will deter and delay a hijackers attempt to enter the cockpit.
 A best estimate annual cost of hardening cockpit doors is \$40 million.